 6. Visual Lessons

-This way, they don’t have to wait for a teacher’s free time to ask for their help.
+This way, they don’t have to wait for a teacher’s free time to ask for help.
 Plus, many children hesitate to ask teachers a second time.
 So, visual lessons can easily allow children to learn at their own pace.

 Besides this, if your child requires 1:1 math training and you don’t have much free time, you can hire a professional math tutor for them.